lindbrook/packageRank/README.md

   2023-09-13 through 2023-10-02.
 This is fixed in `fixRCranlogs()`.
-- [VII et cetera](#vii---et-cetera) discusses country code top-level domains (e.g., `countryPackage()` and `packageCountry()`), the use of memoization, the effect of time zones, the internet connection time out problem, and the spikes in the download of the Windows version of the R application on Sundays and Wednesdays between 06 November 2022 and 19 March 2023.
+- [VII et cetera](#vii---et-cetera) discusses country code top-level domains (e.g., `countryPackage()` and `packageCountry()`), the use of memoization, the internet connection time out problem, and the spikes in the download of the Windows version of the R application on Sundays and Wednesdays between 06 November 2022 and 19 March 2023.

 ### getting started